Women in Higher Education Leadership Summit

 The learning community

-WHELS brings together college and university leaders from all over California and the Pacific Rim and provides opportunities for interaction between leaders through small and large group activities throughout the Summit.
+WHELS brings together leaders from all sectors of higher education across the nation, and internationally, providing opportunities for interaction between leaders through small and large group activities throughout the Summit.
 We also have special events and workshops during the Summit in order to encourage our participants to share their experiences and insights with one another.
 We also encourage our participants to go on outings with other participants and to take advantage of the beautiful San Diego area to build up their networks.
 Many of our participants also choose to stay on our beautiful campus grounds during the conference in order to further enrich their communal learning experience.

 Cancellation / Refund Policy & Deadlines

-* $300 of the registration fee is non-refundable.
+* $300 of the registration fee is non-refundable if a registration is cancelled after February 1, 2016

 In the event you are not able to attend, we do encourage substitutions.
-If a participant or a participant's evaluators have already completed any portion of The Leadership Circle 360 or the MBTI personality assessment, a fee of $250 is required to administer the substitute's assessments.
-Substitutions must be made before May 20, 2014.
-Contact email@example.com for a refund or to make a substitution.
+If a participant or a participant's evaluators have already completed any portion of The Leadership Circle 360 or the MBTI personality assessment, an additional fee of $250 is required to administer the substitute's assessments.
+Substitutions must be made before May 15, 2016.
+Contact firstname.lastname@example.org for a refund or to make a substitution.

 * Note: We reserve the right to cancel any event in its reasonable discretion.
 In the event of cancellation, registration fees will be refunded in full.